-Head of Year/Section Reports - Senior School
+Behaviour Reports - Senior School

-A Head of Year Report may be used to address behavioural or work issues in a particular area.
+A Behaviour Report may be used to address behavioural or work issues in a particular area.

 Each report will require the student to receive written feedback on their attitude/organisation/punctuality in all of their subjects throughout the week.
+A student on report should report to the named member of staff at the beginning of lunch each day.
+This could be their Head of Year, an Assistant Head, or the Deputy Head (Senior).